speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-11-20-[OS] Virtual Memory.md

 ## Slab Allocator in Linux

-- For example process descriptor is of type struct task_struct
+- For example process descriptor is of type `struct task_struct ` - PCB

 - Approx 1.7KB of memory

 - New task -> allocate new struct from cache

-- Will use existing free struct task_struct
+- Will use existing free `struct task_struct `

 - Slab can be in three possible states